 Ingredients

-• 1/2 cup Sweet Baby Ray's Barbecue Sauce
+• ½ cup Sweet Baby Ray’s Original Barbecue Sauce

 Instructions

-• Start by warming up the Sweet Baby Ray's and Kraft BBQ Sauce in either a small saucepan, over low to medium heat, or in the microwave, heat until warmed through.
+• Combine the Sweet Baby Ray's and Kraft BBQ sauce in a small saucepan over low-to-medium heat (or microwave in short bursts) until warmed through.

 Nutrition